DulceF/computer-vision-rock-paper-scissors/README.md

         get_prediction()

 # 2.4 Determine a winner
-The code is the same used in the first part of the project.
+The code is the same used in the first part of the project (1.3).